Dominic Romeo, 99 of Brighton twp. passed away on Sunday, May 19, 2019 at 9:30 am in Wexford Healthcare Center.

 The Beaver County Special Unit will meet at the cemetery on Friday at 12 noon to conduct full military honors.

-To send flowers to Dominic's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dominic Romeo, please visit our floral store.